 “The program broadened my perspective of the greater world around me.
 Helping me to relate how PNG's social, economical and political issues can be addressed, if we could also relate to how the "wider world" addressed these issues and think about how we can apply what we can learn from the wider or international community".

-Applications for the 2019 Archer Leaders Development Program are NOW OPEN and close on 6 January 2019.
+Applications for the 2019 Archer Leaders Development Program are CLOSED.